-Cloud Security Posture Management products help companies monitor for various human errors and misconfigurations across public cloud environments.
+Cloud Security Posture Management products help companies monitor for various human errors, misconfigurations and malicious behaviors across public cloud environments.
 To maximize the value of any CSPM solution, the findings need to be consumable, actionable and incorporated into daily operations.

 For each policy, the supporting details include service subtype, description and steps for remediation.

 In addition to assessments and documentation, CrowdStrike supports notification workflows to facilitate operationalized cloud security.
 From the Falcon menu, workflows are accessible under “Configuration”.